Are Large Vision Language Models up to the Challenge of Chart Comprehension and Reasoning? An Extensive Investigation into the Capabilities and Limitations of LVLMs: Methodology

+\paragraph{Hallucination Analysis:} Hallucinations and factual errors are common in chart-related tasks \cite{kantharaj-etal-2022-chart, kantharaj2022opencqa, 2023-vistext}.
+Therefore, we examine this issue using the \textbf{FAVA} \cite{mishra2024finegrained}, which automatically detects and categorizes hallucinations in LLM outputs into different types.
+Although other works have proposed using specialized metrics for specific evaluation criteria, such as QAFactEval \cite{fabbri-etal-2022-qafacteval} and ChartVE \cite{huang2023lvlms}, which are designed to assess factual consistency between text pairs or text-chart pairs, we plan to incorporate these metrics into our analysis as part of future work.

-\textbf{Coverage of semantic levels}: To assess the capability of the LVLMs in generating texts about charts with rich semantics, we follow the four-level framework from \citet{lundgard2021accessible}: \textbf{Level 1} covers low-level information about the chart such as chart type, axes, etc; \textbf{Level 2} presents statistical and relational aspects such as descriptive statistics and correlations; \textbf{Level 3} is about \textbf{perceptual and cognitive} phenomena describing complex trends, and patterns, and \textbf{Level 4} provides domain-specific insights such as social and political contexts.
-We created a set of question-answer pairs based on the charts from the ChartQA dataset to analyze these semantic levels.
+\paragraph{Generating different semantic levels:} To assess the capability of LVLMs in generating texts about charts with rich semantics, we follow the four-level framework from \citet{lundgard2021accessible}: \textit{Level \textbf{1}} covers low-level information about the chart, i.e., chart type, axes, etc; \textit{Level \textbf{2}} presents statistical and relational aspects such as descriptive statistics and correlations; \textit{Level \textbf{3}} is about \textit{perceptual and cognitive} phenomena describing complex trends, and patterns, and \textit{Level \textbf{4}} provides domain-specific insights such as social and political contexts.
+In our study, we evaluate the capabilities of LVLMs in their proficiency at covering these different types of semantic information.
+We also analyze their accuracy in interpreting questions and explaining answers across these four levels.
+Our \textit{Level \textbf{1}} semantic evaluation leveraged a collection of \num{40} charts encompassing a variety of types.
+We design five \textit{Level \textbf{1}} questions to assess core aspects of chart construction.
+These questions targeted attributes such as channel encoding (how data is represented visually), chart type (bar, line, pie, etc.), and axis labeling ($x$ and $y$).
+In the case of \textit{Level \textbf{2}}, we design four questions to assess the ability of the models to identify extrema (maxima, minima) and outliers within charts.
+For \textit{Level \textbf{3}}, we include a wider range of \num{100} chart samples, with \num{28} being line charts.
+Finally, for \textit{Level \textbf{4}}, to evaluate the domain-specific text generation capability of LVLMs, we employ a test set of \num{200} charts.